-Lorin used her GIS training to interpret MPI data and outside information to pull together the different aspects for the response in a geographic sense.
-She used information from field activities to understand where they were, what they were doing, and what the environment was like around create a picture (literally) of what was happening, when, and where.
+A lot of GIS data had already been collected and was used to create a picture (literally) of what was happening, when, and where.
 MPI contracted the National Institute of Water and Atmospheric Research (NIWA) and Plant & Food Research (PFR) to develop a wind model to show how myrtle rust could have reached New Zealand from known infection sources (Australia, New Caledonia and Raoul Island).
 This information allows the team to understand how myrtle rust might move across the country.
 Particularly important was the negative data (i.e. no myrtle rust or no myrtle species recorded by the field teams).
 This information allowed them to see where it was and use GIS to analyse the hard data, so the scope of the problem could be worked out.

 The response management team used the GIS analysis alongside other information from different work streams to make informed decisions on what to do next.
 Lorin explained: "I find it such an invigorating concept to have all of that information at your fingertips.
 It is powerful to have that ability and to be able to apply it in real time."